-Together, through practice, we experiment, question and develop contemporary and emerging ways of representation and action: first and foremost, ways of representing that are not only derived from interactive technologies, but also broader forms of interactions.
-Our relationship to these technologies and ultimately, to technique, is neither subordinate nor condescending.
-We go beyond using simple tools for specific ends, in order to use dispositifs in an exploratory approach traced back to Gilbert Simondon or Jack Burnham.
+Together, through practice, we experiment, question and develop contemporary and emerging ways of representation and action: first and foremost, ways of representing that are derived from interactive technologies, but also from other, broader forms of interactions.
+Our relationship to technologies, and ultimately to technique, is neither subordinate nor compliant.
+We go beyond the use of simple tools for specific ends, to use them in an exploratory approaches in line with those of Gilbert Simondon or Jack Burnham.

-The creations produced are developed according to generic dispositifs and issues that can be easily shared, studied, theorized and transferred.
+The creations produced are based on generic dispositifs and issues that can be easily shared, studied, theorized and transferred.

-In order to document and promote this research, we aim to make it public in many ways: exhibitions, public experiments, performances, workshops, conferences, public debates, posters and poster sessions, text, image, multimedia and multi-format content publishing.
-When our work requires us to develop new forms of instrumentation (software as well as hardware), we consider transferring them, for public use (free license) or industrial use (patent, etc.).
-We understand these methods as publications, as methods of “publicization” — since publishing consists, primarily, of making public.
+In order to document and disseminate this research, we make it public in many ways: exhibitions, public experiments, performances, workshops, conferences, public debates, posters and poster sessions, text, image, multimedia and multi-format content publishing.
+When our work requires the development of new instruments (software as well as hardware), we consider transferring them for public use (free licence) or industrial use (patent, etc.).
+We understand these methods of publication, as methods of “publicization” — since publishing consists, primarily, of making public.